Fibromyalgia Basics

 Doctors often tell fibromyalgia patients that there is nothing wrong with them because tests do not reveal a tissue-destroying process.
 This is insulting given the multitude of symptoms.
 Yet, the absence of tissue destruction should be viewed with optimism.
 It may mean that researchers can reverse the processes causing this condition.

 Instead of being a destructive disease, fibromyalgia impairs the way your brain and spinal cord operate.
-In turn, this dysfunction spills over into problems with regulating all of your organ systems, such as your digestive tract, your natural stress response mechanisms, and your cardiovascular system, to name a few.
+In turn, this dysfunction spills over into problems with regulating all your organ systems, such as your digestive tract, your natural stress response mechanisms, and your cardiovascular system, to name a few.
+It’s as though the messages entering your central nervous system become scrambled, leading to aberrant signals to all body systems.

 What Causes Fibromyalgia?

 Views on what causes fibromyalgia constantly change.
 Initially, researchers thought muscle inflammation caused it, but studies quickly dispelled this myth.
 Next, it was viewed as a disease of the central nervous system.
-While this is still partly true, injecting mice with serum and other fluids from fibromyalgia patients causes a rapid onset of pain.
-This shows that cells outside the nervous system also contribute to the disease.
+While partly true, injecting mice with serum or gut bacteria from fibromyalgia patients causes a rapid onset of pain.4,5 This shows that cells outside the nervous system also contribute to the disease.

 Fibromyalgia Quick Facts